 Not much to explain here except that this is one of the things we are very good at!
 A favorite trick for valet areas at hotels and parking lots where birds are walking around under cars and accustomed to people walking closely by.
-Aside from being the Chief Operations Officer at Airborne Wildlife Control Service, I am also known by employees as the “Net Master.”
+Aside from being the Field Supervisor at Airborne Wildlife Control Service, I am also known by employees as the “Net Master.”

 The results will amaze you.
 We have the most experience, the most training, the best business model, and the best equipment required to do this job.
 Beware of impostors trying to steal our tricks of the trade.
 We already offer competitive pricing for our specialized services, so anyone attempting to undercut our prices is probably also cutting corners on the job site or with overhead expenses like liability insurance policies meaning if something goes wrong it could end up on YOUR hands.
 That’s a risk you can’t afford!

 Part of our initial site inspection is to identify specific things about your property that attract pigeons or contribute to your feral pigeon problem, such as what types of trees you have in your parking lot or a popular outdoor eating area, to name a couple of common examples.
 Also, during the course of our regular service, you will receive written slips that advise of seasonal or random issues on your property that will explain sudden increases in pigeon activity on your property and let you know what we intend to do about it.
 We will adjust our service to address these seasonal changes and also offer simple corrective solutions as we see them.